faustbrian/relay/docs/README.md

----
-title: Getting Started
-description: Install and configure Relay, a modern attribute-driven HTTP client for PHP
----

 Relay is a powerful PHP 8.4+ attribute-driven HTTP client for building elegant API SDKs.
 This guide covers installation, configuration, and creating your first API connector.

 ## Installation